jandrad/nftbacker-indexer/README.md

 But feel free to run it as a service instead if you like.

+## Note

+You need to set up a config.json file in the project root with your preferred settings.
+I've included a sample example.config.json file as a template.

 ## How It Works

 The app reads **irreversible** data from a SHIP, using [Thalos](https://thalos.waxsweden.org/) (Thanks sweden)